What is Photorefractive Keratectomy?

 The steps of the PRK vision surgery are as follows:

-The corneal health, size of the pupil, and measurement of refractive.
+• The corneal health, size of the pupil, and measurement of refractive.

-Medical History of any previous ophthalmic disorders, past surgical procedures, medications, and systemic diseases to evaluate eligibility for surgery.
+• Medical History of any previous ophthalmic disorders, past surgical procedures, medications, and systemic diseases to evaluate eligibility for surgery.

 2. Then, the surgeon gives you anesthesia with eye drops on the day of surgery to make the procedure completely painless.
 Some doctors may also use a mild sedative to relax the patient.

-5. Immediately after the laser treatment, a temporary soft contact lens or a bandage, much like a therapeutic soft contact lens, is placed over the treated eye, which helps protect the healing cornea and offers comfort.
+5. Immediately after the laser treatment, a temporary soft contact lens or a bandage, like a therapeutic soft contact lens, is placed over the treated eye, which helps protect the healing cornea and offers comfort.
 Usually, the bandage contact lens is used for some days until the growth of the epithelium.

 6. Post-Operative Care - Patients are instructed on postoperative care instructions after PRK eye operation; these include:

-Use antibiotic and anti-inflammatory eye drops to prevent infection and reduce inflammation.
-Avoid activities like rubbing the eyes.
-Follow-up appointments with the eye surgeons to monitor healing progress and improvement in visual acuity.
+• Follow-up appointments with the eye surgeons to monitor healing progress and improvement in visual acuity.

-Advantages of PRK Treatments
+Advantages of PRK Treatments:

 Photorefractive keratectomy (PRK) offers several advantages as a surgical procedure for correcting refractive errors of the eye, compared to other methods like LASIK (Laser-Assisted In Situ Keratomileusis).
-Here are the key advantages of PRK:

-• No risk of complications related to the flap: Flap dislocation or its inflammation under the flap is avoided.
+• No risk of complications related to the flap: Flap dislocation or inflammation under the flap is avoided.

-Conditions treated by PRK
+Conditions treated by PRK Surgery:

 • Astigmatism: PRK reshapes irregularly curved corneas into a spherical configuration to sharpen the focusing of light onto the retina.